Ascent of White Mountain Peak on 2013-08-19

 | Elevation:||14246 ft / 4342 m|

-We were mildly frustrated to find that the day we had chosen for acclimatisation (rather than hiking) was one of only four days in the year when the locked gate is open allowing visitors to drive all the way to the research station, saving 2 miles each way.
+We were mildly frustrated to find that the day we had chosen for acclimatisation (rather than hiking) was one of only four days in the year when the locked gate is open allowing visitors to drive all the way to the research station, saving 2 miles each way and a couple of hundred feet of ascent.
 However it was already 11 o'clock so we stuck to our initial plan and after several hours at 12,000 feet we descended to the bristlecone pines and spent an informative hour or so wandering among these ancient and beautiful trees.

-On the day of the climb we were hoping to leave at 05:00, but when we awoke there was still near-complete cloud cover with thunder-clouds and lightning flashes from the previous evening’s storms, so we waited another hour to confirm it was clearing before driving off.
+The following day we were hoping to leave camp at 05:00, but when we awoke there was near-complete cloud cover with thunder-clouds and lightning flashes from the previous evening’s storms all around us, so we waited another hour to confirm it was clearing before driving off.

 Total hiking time including summit stay of 8 hours, but you could do it much faster if acclimatised/acclimated, weren't hiking with children or used a mountain bike!